raul-dunca/acsc_2025_quals/crypto/digital-dead-drop.md

 <img src="https://github.com/raul-dunca/acsc_2025_quals/blob/main/.assets/digital-dead-drop.png">

 It is known that the encrypted message (the token) is 12 bytes.
 So the second block c2 has 4 bytes of data, and 4 bytes are 0x04 (from PKCS#7 padding).
 I will denote the decrypted ciphertext as x.
 So in this case, I can find x[4..7] by calculating `x[i]=c1[i]^0x04`.
-Next I can try to modify c1 so it uses a padding of 5, so it will look something like `abc55555`, where abc are 3 arbitrary bytes.
+Next I can try to modify c1 so it uses a padding of 5, it will look something like `abc55555`, where abc are 3 arbitrary bytes.
 Thus, it is possible to find x[3] by first calculating the correct c1[4…7] where:

 ```txt
 c1[i]=x[i]^0x05